jonas-peeters/EasyScoreboards/README.md

 5. Use the players name
 6. Use the number of online players
 7. Use the player balance of economy plugins
-8. Show the current TPS
+8. Show the current Ticks per second
+9. Show the current time both from minecraft and the server time
-9. Dynamically changes its size to be as small as possible
+10. Dynamically changes its size to be as small as possible
-10. See changes immediately
+11. See changes immediately
-11. Include countdowns in scoreboard, chat, XP-Bar and titles
+12. Include countdowns in scoreboard, chat, XP-Bar and titles
-12. Single players can hide the scoreboard
+13. Single players can hide the scoreboard

 If you have ideas for more features please open an issue here: https://github.com/byYottaFLOPS/EasyScoreboards/issues